MasoniteFramework/docs/tutorials/creating-a-blog.md

 Password: password
 ```

-Once that's done we can move on to the next part.

 ## Migrations

 Now that we have our authentication setup and we are comfortable with migrating our migrations, let's create a new migration where we will store our posts.

 Our posts table should have a few obvious columns that we will simplify for this tutorial part.
-Let's walk through how we create migrations with Masonite
+Let's walk through how we create migrations with Masonite.

 ## Craft Command